Home office and your lifestyle

 Set up space you enjoy.
-You shouldn’t be in a cave of darkness and gloom (unless you like darkness and gloom).
+You shouldn’t be in a cave of darkness and gloom (unless you like darkness and sadness).
 Create a home office that makes you feel happy and comfortable when you enter; it doesn’t have to fit any mould unless you create it.

 Allow for a working environment with at least one other person.
 In my case, I can have three people in my office.
-If I need more space I use the dining room table.
+If I need more space, I use the dining room table.
 These are all practical decisions you will need to make.
 More often than not you will be having meetings in coffee shops, or on clients premises.

 Have a place for clutter or disposing of it

-Studies show that some people like a messy place to work http://goo.gl/gJ6NAj.
-There are others can’t focus unless everything is in its proper place.
+Studies show that some people like a messy situation to work http://goo.gl/gJ6NAj.
+There are others who can’t focus unless everything is in its proper place.
 Spend time deciding how you like to work and design your office accordingly.
-It’s your office, you must be happy working in it, you don’t have to conform to anyone’s corporate rules.
+It’s your office; you must be happy working in it, you don’t have to conform to anyone’s corporate rules.
 Have a place for everything and have everything in its place, you will feel better and perform better.
 Remember you probably won’t have a personal assistant on hand to find things for you.

 Built-in cupboards or other cupboards or shelving in the house or garage can take care of items you don’t use on a regular basis.
-I have one four drawer filing cabinet in my office and four in the garage.
+I have one four-drawer filing cabinet in my office and four in the garage.
 The amount of paper to be stored is diminishing as it becomes digitised.
 You’re not a bad person or terminally disorganised if your office is a mess right now.
-You’re simply a person who hasn’t taken the time to learn new habits and make full use of technology, that helps you keep your office as organised as you would like.
+You’re just a person who hasn’t taken the time to learn new habits and make full use of technology, that helps you keep your office as organised as you would like.

 Invest in mobility and flexibility